surifirstpin/biplus_documentation/docs/README.md

  Bi+ application is integrated into current software very easily and allows you to re-brand there dashboards reports as desired.

 Simple
+Bi+ has an ability to change the comple
  Intellicus takes away the complexity of your data and transforms it into meaningful insights for you to act on.

 Secure